The Horse, the Wheel, and Language: Chapter Eight: First Farmers and Herders: The Pontic-Caspian Neolithic

 According to Anthony, the development of the Proto-Indo-European cultures started with the introduction of cattle at the Pontic-Caspian steppes, which, until ca. 5200–5000 BCE, were populated by hunter-gatherers.
 The first cattle herders arrived from the Danube Valley at ca. 5800–5700 BCE, descendants from the first European farmers.
-They formed the Criş culture (5800–5300 BCE), creating a cultural frontier at the Prut-Dniestr watershed.
+They formed the Criş culture (5800–5300 BCE), creating a cultural frontier at the Prut-Dnister watershed.

 The adjacent Bug-Dniester culture (6300–5500 BCE) was a local forager culture from which cattle-breeding spread to the steppe peoples.
 The Dniepr Rapids area was the next part of the Pontic-Caspian steppes to shift to cattle-herding.
-It was the most densely-populated area of the Pontic-Caspian steppes at the time and had been inhabited by various hunter-gatherer populations since the end of the Ice Age.
+It was the most densely populated area of the Pontic-Caspian steppes at the time and had been inhabited by various hunter-gatherer populations since the end of the Ice Age.
 From ca. 5800–5200, it was inhabited by the first phase of the Dnieper-Donets culture, a hunter-gatherer culture contemporaneous with the Bug-Dniestr culture.